7 Tips for Creating Retargeting Ads that Convert

 7. Monitor Performance and Adjust as Needed

 A retargeting campaign would be neither complete nor successful without careful monitoring and small adjustments.
 As part of your campaign, you have access to a wealth of information about what sites within the ad network, including Google, Yahoo! and Microsoft, are displaying your ad.
 Check for low performing sites and exclude them from your campaign to maximize your budget.

 Retargeting is a powerful online marketing strategy that produces a high ROI.
 If you’re already using other types of online marketing services such as PPC or SEO, adding retargeting is a smart way to boost the performance of these campaigns at a low cost.

 Need help building a retargeting campaign?
-Contact ClickXPosure at 1-888-909-RANK or at www.ClickXPosure.com for a free consultation.
+Contact ClickXPosure at 1-888-909-RANK or at clickxposure.wpengine.com for a free consultation.